grip-on-software/visualization-site/README.md

   mapping cannot contain spaces or empty strings in both the keys and values.
   In NGINX, one can instead alter variables captured from regular expressions using `hub_branch`, `visualization_branch` and `prediction_branch`.
+- `branch_maps_path`: Filesystem path where the rewrite maps for the Apache configuration are expected to reside.
+The map files are written to `httpd/maps` in this repository, but may be mapped to another absolute path.
+  This affects the path within the Docker instance during the `docker-compose` paths, but can also be helpful when using (portions of) the configuration on an Apache server.
 - `hub_redirect`: When multiple organizations are hosted in the same environment, variables from a matched organization at the start of the path using `hub_regex` can be used in a rewrite that redirects to another URL.
 It